COULY-GALLO/COULY-GALLO/README.md

 0- 🌱 I’m currently l

-- 😄 Pronouns:
+- 😄 Pronouns:he him
-- ⚡ Fun fact:
+- ⚡ Fun fact: im not it

 <!---
 COULY-GALLO/COULY-GALLO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.